OpenEnergyDashboard/DesignDocs/resourceGeneralization/resourceGeneralization.md

 The algorithm for groups is similar where doing displayable for groups partly addresses [issue #414](https://github.com/OpenEnergyDashboard/OED/issues/414) where the other part is addressed in [group viewing page](#group-viewing-pages):

+    // need database conn
+    // Get all the groups that this user can see.
+    Group visibleGroups
+    if (admin) {
+      // Can see all groups
+      visibleGroups = Group.getAll(conn)
+    } else {
+      // regular user or not logged in so only displayable ones visibleGroups = Group.getDisplayable(conn)
+    }
     // groups that can graph
     Set compatibleGroups = {}
     // groups that cannot graph.